Snugug/gulp-armadillo/README.md

 `gulp` is your armadillo's development command.
 It will run a [BrowserSync](https://www.browsersync.io/) server, watch for changes to all of your files, compile, recompile, and reload everything as you go.

 `gulp deploy` is your armadillo's deployment command.
 It will compile production ready versions of all of your files and inline your [critical](https://www.npmjs.com/package/critical) CSS for you, then deploy the resulting compiled files to [GitHub Pages](https://pages.github.com/).
-You can run `gulp deploy:dry` to compile production ready versions of your filed without deploying them.
+You can run `gulp deploy:dry` to compile production ready versions of your files without deploying them.